JackFerris2/cop4813-project/README.md

 a drag-and-drop interface.
 It includes a responsive front-end interface,
 server-side PHP scripts, and a MySQL database to store persistent user and task data.

-There are also tools for administrators to manage user and dask data as well as
+There are also tools for administrators to manage user and task data as well as
 view analytics for tracking platform usage.

 ---